-The British decided to withdrawal and left the EU on 31 January 2020.
+The British left the EU on 31 January 2020.
+31 December 2020 marks the end of the transition period that had initially provided quasi-EU status.
 The United Kingdom is now a third country from an EU perspective.
 The EU and the British had previously conducted intensive negotiations to agree on the conditions for the UK's withdrawal and to create legal certainty after withdrawal.

-What does the withdrawal mean for the fund industry?
+What does the deal mean for the fund industry?